 Even properly made tactical body armor won’t stop a bullet if it’s not used correctly.
-All of the following situations have occurred and have lost lives.
+All of the following body armor fails have occurred and have lost lives.
 You can get into trouble…

 …if the strike face is flipped

 There’s a reason the strike face is identified as the strike face.
 That’s the side that the bullet is intended to hit, and it’s designed for that specific job.